College Factual by our College Data Analytics Team

 Villanova, Pennsylvania

-Villanova University came in at #11 in this year’s edition of the Schools for a Master’s Highly Focused on Conservation Major in the Middle Atlantic Region ranking.
-This fairly large school is located in Villanova, Pennsylvania, and it awarded 14 masters’s conservation degrees in 2020-2021.
+Villanova University ranked #11 on this year’s Schools for a Master’s Highly Focused on Conservation Major in the Middle Atlantic Region list.
+Villanova University is a fairly large school located in Villanova, Pennsylvania that handed out 9 masters’s conservation degrees in 2021-2022.

-The school has an excellent freshman retention rate of 96%, which means students like the school well enough to return for a second year.
-The low undergrad student loan default rate of 0.9% is a good sign that students have an easier time paying off their loans than they might at other schools.
+With a freshman retention rate of 96%, the school does an excellent job of retaining its undergraduate students.
+The low undergrad student loan default rate of 0.3% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.

 12